 Junge earned a bachelor’s in elementary education in 2012 from the University of Wyoming and a master’s in curriculum and instruction in 2016 from Adams State University.

-"My message for students: If you love school, teaching is an opportunity for you to continue to go to school for the rest of your..." (read more)
+"My message for students: If you love school, teaching..." (read more)

 Casper Star Tribune | Mar 26, 2022 | Casper, WY